kupad/meme-it-so/README.md

 # License Notice

-"Meme It So" is A media (TV show and Movie) screen capture and text caption
+"Meme It So" is a media (TV show and Movie) screen capture and text caption
 database and image macro generator.

 Copyright (C) 2021  Phillip Dreizen